ChrisKheng/cvwo2019/docs/index.md

 Hey there!
 This is the documentation for the app DoIt!
+It mainly consists of documentation on the architecture of the system.
+Please refer to the documentation in the respective code file should you want to know more information about a specific controller, React component, etc.

 ## Overall System Architecture
 The application is built using Ruby on Rails as backend and React as front-end, following the Model-View-Controller (MVC)